Warren Buffett—the “Oracle of Omaha”

 The Buffett Indicator is flashing red

 Buffett says the “single best” way to tell if stocks are too expensive is to compare two simple numbers: the total value of all equities in the market and the total size of the economy.
 When the value of all stocks is 80% or less than the size of the economy, “buying stocks is likely to work very well for you,” Buffett wrote in an article for Fortune back in 2001.

 But when total equity value exceeds the size of the economy and then some, it’s a sign that investors are getting too giddy—and greedy.

 “It is probably the best single measure of where valuations stand at any given moment,” Buffett has said, and the indicator has proven its worth over the past two decades.
 It was quickly coined the “Buffett Indicator” and has become a valuable tool in the investment industry.
 The indicator has a solid track record of predicting past downturns—it soared to over 100% before the dot-com crash in 2000 and the 2008 financial crisis.

 Today, the Buffett indicator is flashing its biggest warning sign yet.
-The value of all the equities in the Wilshire 5000 Total Market Full Cap Index (a proxy for the entire domestic market) stands at close to $33.9 trillion.
-That’s 171.7% of US GDP, up from 124.7% the previous quarter. according to figures tracked on a quarterly basis by the Federal Reserve Bank of St. Louis.
+The value of all the equities in the Wilshire 5000 Total Market Full Cap Index (a proxy for the entire domestic market) for Q3 of 2020 stands at 160.4% of US GDP, up from around 150% the previous quarter. according to figures tracked on a quarterly basis by the Federal Reserve Bank of St. Louis.